-How Many Days a Week Should I Be Strength Training?
+How Many Days a Week Should You Be Strength Training?

 The sweet spot is 2-3 sessions a week to obtain all the health benefits of strength training.
 One strength session a week is enough to maintain the strength that you have.
 An individual can experience gains in about 4 to 6 weeks if new to strength training.

-What are the Health Benefits of Strength Training?
+What are Some of the Health Benefits of Strength Training?

 Helps Preserve Muscle Tissue.
 As you reach your fourth decade you experience hormonal changes that result in loss of lean muscle tissue.
 The loss of muscle tissue is even more pronounced after age 75.
 Other factors like stress and lack of sleep can disrupt the body even more.
 When this occurs, your body produces more cortisol, a stress hormone.
 The best way to offset this loss is to engage in a regular strength training program, 2-3 times a week.
 Strength training, if used properly, is like a magic pill.
 Researchers at Wake Forest University studied overweight adults who were in their 60’s.
 The study showed participants who lost weight and engaged in strength training lost less lean muscle mass than those who shed pounds through aerobic training.